David Reidy (Clare hurler)

 David Reidy (born 1993) is an Irish hurler who plays as a midfielder for the Clare senior team.

 Born in Ennis, County Clare, Reidy developed his hurling skills at St. Flannan's College while playing at underage levels with the Éire Óg club.
 Reidy subsequently became a member of the Éire Óg senior team.

-Reidy made his début on the inter-county scene at the age of twenty when he first linked up with the Clare u21 team.
+Reidy made his début on the inter-county scene at the age of twenty when he first linked up with the Clare Under-21 team.
 He made his senior début during the 2014 league.

-Since then he has won one National Hurling League medal.
+On 21 July 2024, he started in the full-forward line as Clare won the All-Ireland for the first time in 11 years after an extra-time win against Cork by 3-29 to 1-34, claiming their fifth All-Ireland title.